Riverview Corridor: Bus service improvements and arterial bus rapid transit study

-Current project
+Modern streetcar project

 On January 23, 2013, the Saint Paul City Council voted in favor of requesting the Ramsey County Regional Rail Authority to conduct a new transit study of the Riverview Corridor.

 The Ramsey County Regional Railroad Authority studied the corridor from 2014 to 2017 as part of Pre-Project Development.
 The study researched, analyzed and identified opportunities to improve transit within the Riverview Corridor.
 This study involved reviewing the viability of transit modes, transit location, engineering issues, community needs and preferences, and estimated costs.
 The study included extensive public involvement and outreach effort to assure community input informs the project's vision and the results of the analysis.
+The study determined that light rail as seen on the Green and Blue Lines in the region would not be suitable for the corridor but a streetcar with smaller vehicles and stations could be further explored.

 Since the Pre-Project Development Study, the Ramsey County Board approved the route for the corridor along W. 7th St. Construction on the corridor could start in 2028 at the earliest.
+In 2023, the project released three concepts with two featuring streetcars and a third featuring upgraded bus service.
+The streetcar alternatives would require upgrades to the Fort Road Bridge and a new station near the Mall of America.
+The earliest a streetcar could begin service would be in 2032.
+The two streetcar concepts would cost around $2.1 billion compared to $121 million for arterial bus rapid transit project, but the streetcar projects would include reconstructing West Seventh Street and a new bridge over the Mississippi River.